BeycanPress/cryptopay-lite/readme.txt

 **Comparison with other services:**

+Compare the crypto payment gateway WordPress plugin with other services.

 ***CryptoPay:***

 ✅ All payments reach you directly.
 So the whole system works as P2P (Peer to Peer).